 With respect to the election of directors, you may either vote "For" the nominees to the board of directors or you may "Withhold" your vote for any nominee you specify.
-With respect to the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm, you may vote "For," "Against" or "Abstain" from voting.
+With respect to the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm, you may vote "For," "Against" or abstain from voting.
+With respect to the advisory vote on the compensation of our named executive officers, you may vote "For" or "Against" or abstain from voting.
+With respect to the advisory vote on whether the stockholder vote to approve the compensation of our named executive officers should occur every one, two or three years, you may vote for "one year," "two years" or "three years" or abstain from voting.